SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 - Do the employment contract, job description, company materials, and photos match the actual work?

-- Has the employer checked sector-specific procedures such as council membership?
+- Has the employer checked field-specific procedures such as council membership?

-- Does the candidate satisfy the required skills and Japanese-language requirements?
+- Does the candidate satisfy the required skill and Japanese-language requirements?

-3. Why was new SSW-1 intake in food service restricted?
+4. Why was new SSW No. 1 intake in food service restricted?

-The food service sector is in a very different situation.
-According to the Immigration Services Agency, the number of SSW-1 workers in the food service sector was approximately 46,000 as of the end of February 2026.
-The number was expected to exceed the sector’s intake cap of 50,000 around May 2026.
+The food service field was in a very different situation.
+According to the Immigration Services Agency, the number of SSW No. 1 residents in the food service field was approximately 46,000 as of the end of February 2026, and the number was expected to exceed the field’s acceptance limit of 50,000 around May 2026.

-For this reason, Certificates of Eligibility for SSW-1 in the food service sector received on or after 13 April 2026 are to be denied.
+For this reason, COE applications for SSW No. 1 in the food service field received on or after April 13, 2026 are to be denied.
 Change-of-status applications received on or after the same date are also, in principle, subject to denial, although certain exceptions may apply.

 |---|---|---|

-For restaurants and food service companies planning to recruit new foreign workers under SSW-1, this measure has a serious impact.
+For restaurants and food service companies planning to recruit new foreign workers under SSW No. 1, this measure has a serious impact.
 If the recruitment plan was based on bringing workers from overseas, the COE route is now heavily restricted for the time being.

 Possible actions for food service employers